-United Against Poverty, Inc. Schedule of Findings and Questioned Costs Federal Awards Programs Year Ended December 31, 2023
+United Against Poverty, Inc. Schedule of Findings and Questioned Costs Federal Awards Programs Year Ended December 31, 2024

 A. Summary of Audit Results

 Financial statements

-Unmodified Type of audit report issued Internal control over financial reporting: Material weaknesses identified?
-No Significant deficiency(ies) identified that are not considered to be material weaknesses?
-None reported No Noncompliance which is material to the financial statements noted?
-Federal awards Internal control over major programs: Material weaknesses identified?
-No Significant deficiency(ies) identified that are not considered to be material weaknesses?
-None reported Noncompliance material to federal awards No Unmodified Type of auditors' report issued on compliance for major programs?
-Any audit findings disclosed that are required to be reported in accordance No with 2 CFR 200.516(a)
+Type of audit report issued Unmodified

+Internal control over financial reporting:

+• Material weaknesses identified?
+No

+• Significant deficiency(ies) identified that are not considered to be material weaknesses?
+None reported

+Noncompliance which is material to the financial statements noted?
+No

+Federal awards

+Internal control over major programs:

+• Material weaknesses identified?
+No

+• Significant deficiency(ies) identified that are not considered to be material weaknesses?
+No n e reported

+Noncompliance material to federal awards No

+Type of auditors' report issued on compliance for major programs?
+Un mo dified

+Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a) No

 Identification of major programs

-Federal Program Federal CFDA No. U.S. Department of Housing and Urban Development Community Development Block Grant 14.218 Dollar threshold used to distinguish between Type A and B programs \$750,000 Auditee qualifies as a low-risk auditee: No .
+Federal Program Federal CFDA No.

+U.S. Department of Housing and Urban Development Community Development Block Grant 14.218

+Dollar threshold used to distinguish between Type A and B programs \$750,000

+Auditee qualifies as a low-risk auditee: No

-United Against Poverty, Inc. Schedule of Findings and Questioned Costs (continued) Federal Awards Programs Year Ended December 31, 2023
+United Against Poverty, Inc. Schedule of Findings and Questioned Costs (continued) Federal Awards Programs Year Ended December 31, 2024